Triple line destabilization -- Tuning film thickness through meniscus curvature: Introduction

-Despite these complexities, film thickness selection for partially wetting liquids appears surprisingly simple.
-Dewetting feeds the film at the top contact line, and the competition between entrainment at velocity $v$ and gravity driven drainage results in a steady state, homogeneous film with thickness a result first predicted by Derjaguin~\cite{derjaguin_thickness_1943}.
-However, not all thickness values are allowed: Hocking~\cite{hocking_meniscus_2001} and Snoeijer~\cite{snoeijer_avoided_2006} have shown that within the lubrication approximation, for any given triple line dynamics $ \theta=\theta(Ca_d)$~\cite{blake_kinetics_1969,voinov_hydrodynamics_1976,cox_dynamics_1986,bonn_wetting_2009}, there is only one single value of triple line velocity $v_d$ (or capillary number $Ca_d$) that can match the film to the triple line contact angle $\theta$.
-As a result, for a partially wetting fluid, when a film forms, there is only one possible film thickness $h$, whatever the pull-out velocity $v$.
-This simple but somewhat non-intuitive theoretical prediction has been confirmed numerically \cite{gao_film_2016} and experimentally by dip-coating silicone oils on fluorinated flat plates~\cite{snoeijer_thick_2008,delon_relaxation_2008}.
+Despite these complexities, film thicknesses for partially wetting liquids are expected to follow a very simple relation.
+Dewetting with velocity $v_d$ feeds the film at the top contact line (Fig.~\ref{fig:dynamic_transition} d), and the flux $h v_d$ must match gravity driven drainage, with flux $\rho g h^3/(3\eta)$, resulting in a steady state, homogeneous film with thickness a result first predicted by Derjaguin~\cite{derjaguin_thickness_1943}.
+However, Hocking~\cite{hocking_meniscus_2001} and Snoeijer~\cite{snoeijer_avoided_2006} have shown that within the lubrication approximation, given the triple line constitutive relation $ \theta=\theta(Ca_d)$~\cite{blake_kinetics_1969,voinov_hydrodynamics_1976,cox_dynamics_1986,bonn_wetting_2009}, there is only one permitted value of triple line velocity $v_d$ (or capillary number $Ca_d$).
+As a result, for a partially wetting fluid, when a film forms, its thickness $h$ is unique and \emph{independent of the pull-out velocity $v$}.
+This simple but somewhat non-intuitive theoretical prediction has been confirmed numerically \cite{gao_film_2016} and experimentally by dip-coating silicone oils on fluorinated flat plates~\cite{snoeijer_thick_2008,delon_relaxation_2008} (with viscosities in the Pa.s$^{-1}$ range and Ca$^*\simeq 0.01$).
+However, the details of the forced wetting transition and how the dynamic triple line evolves into the film deposition regime remain unclear~\cite{snoeijer_avoided_2006}.